4wn51dq/Number-Guessing-Game/README.md

 #### winner
 - the winners list will consist of those with correct guess, or those with the closest guess.
 - it has to be ensured that all the pooled money for each round minus the gas cost for ensuring randomness will be given to the winner or distributed equally among winners
+- (this winner picking logic is so gas inefficient, that the logic should be moved off-chain)
+- nested looping of 6 rounds and then loop through players in each round thrice that makes it O(6n)! (asmptotic complexicity remains O(n) but according to gas mechanics this is getting worse)